Al-Manar: History

 Al-Manar first began terrestrial broadcasting from Beirut, Lebanon on 4 June 1991.
-In 2000 the station also began broadcasting via satellite.
-The station was located in the predominantly Shi'a neighborhood of Haret Hreik in the southern suburbs of Beirut, where the Hezbollah is also headquartered.
-Originally, the station employed only a few men that had studied media in London during the mid-1980s.
+The station was located in Haret Hreik in the southern suburbs of Beirut, close to Hezbollah's headquarters.
+Originally, the station had only a few employees, who had studied media in London during the mid-1980s.
 But almost a year later, Al-Manar was employing over 150 people.

-Initially, Al Manar would broadcast only five hours per day.
+Initially, Al Manar would broadcast five hours per day.
 Shortly before the 1992 election, it began broadcasting regular news bulletins in order to help Hezbollah attain more votes and spread its message to more people.
 In 1993, the station expanded its broadcasting to seven hours a day and extended its signal to the southern part of the Bekaa Valley.
 Ahead of the 1996 Lebanese parliamentary elections, additional antennas were erected in Northern Lebanon and throughout the Mount Lebanon range, so that the station could be viewed not only in Lebanon, but also in western Syria and northern Israel.
-Broadcasting was extended to 20 hours in 1998 but reduced to 18 hours in 2000.
+Broadcasting was extended to 20 hours in 1998 but reduced to 18 hours in 2000 and 24 in 2001.

-In 1996, the Lebanese government granted broadcasting licenses to only five television stations, not including Al-Manar.
+In 1996, the Lebanese government granted broadcasting licenses to five television stations, not including Al-Manar.
 Approximately 50 stations were forced to close at the time.
 Several stations appealed the government's decision, but only four of them were finally granted licenses, one of which was Al-Manar.
-On 18 September, the Lebanese Cabinet decided to grant Al-Manar a license after having been requested to do so by then Syrian president Hafiz al-Asad.
+On 18 September, the Lebanese Cabinet decided to grant Al-Manar a license after having been requested to do so by then Syrian president Hafez al-Assad.
 Al-Manar received the license in July 1997.

+It started in this period to embed journalists with Hezbollah fighters, showing video of Israeli casualties, and including Hebrew so Israeli viewers could follow, with the aim of sowing fear among Israeli viewers.

+The station's website was launched in 1999, at first hosting some recordings of Hassan Nasrallah speeches to a background of religious and nationalist music.

 On 24/25 June 1999 the IAF launched two massive air raids across Lebanon.
-One of the targets was the al-Manar radio station’s offices in a four storey building in Baalbek which was completely demolished.
-The attacks also hit Beirut’s power stations and bridges on the roads to the south.
+One of the targets was the al-Manar radio station's offices in a four-storey building in Baalbek which was completely demolished.
+The attacks also hit Beirut's power stations and bridges on the roads to the south.
 An estimated $52 million damage was caused.
 Eleven Lebanese were killed as well as two Israelis in Kiryat Shmona.

-According to the US Department of Treasury, Al Manar is the media arm of the Hezbollah.
-The station manager Muhammad Afif Ahmad, said that Al Manar belongs to Hezbollah culturally and politically.
-By 2004, Al Manar was estimated to hold 10-15 million viewers daily worldwide.